 Coconut uses the :: operator for iterator chaining.
 Coconut's iterator chaining is done lazily, in that the arguments are not evaluated until they are needed.
 It has a precedence in-between bitwise or and infix calls.
+Chains are reiterable (can be iterated over multiple times and get the same result) only when the iterators passed in are reiterable.
 The in-place operator is ::=.